Dov Hikind: Subway security

 Hikind was instrumental in arranging for the allocation of $1.2 million in a project that helped to install 120 closed-circuit television security cameras in nine South Brooklyn subway stations that are located in Jewish neighborhoods such as Borough Park, Midwood, Kensington, and Parkville.
 He stated that the project was prompted by "concerns that the Jewish community would be targeted" by terrorists.
 Hikind encouraged politicians to do the same in other subway stations, which now lag behind those of his community.
 The New York Times revealed that the Metropolitan Transportation Authority had granted close to $600 million in funds for security to stations in New York City in late 2002; however, only a small fraction of it had been used productively by 2005.

 The Passion of the Christ

 In 2003, Hikind and a group of supporters protested Mel Gibson's film The Passion of the Christ.
-He led about 50 Jewish leaders and supporters to the Fox News offices in Manhattan in a demonstration, chanting, "The Passion is a lethal weapon against Jews."
+He led about 50 Jewish leaders and supporters to the Fox News offices in Manhattan in a demonstration.
 Hikind was vocal in his anger against the movie, stating: "It will result in anti-Semitism and bigotry.
 It really takes us back to the Dark Ages ... the Inquisition, the Crusades, all for the so-called sin of the Crucifixion of Jesus."
 Hikind said the film "is unhealthy for Jews all over the world."